deenakamal/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Example Scenario
+For instance, if the user starts typing "google.com," the auto-complete feature may suggest "google.com" even before the full term is typed, based on the analysis of previous user behavior and common internet searches.
 The "enter" key bottoms out
 ---------------------------